Q1: What is The DrinkMate home carbonation system?

 Q10: The CO2 of Drinkmate cylinder is safe for food and beverages?

-A: Yes, all Drinkmate brand CO2 tank use a FDA certified CO2 refill company in Ann Arbor, Michigan to perform the CO2 refill work.
+A: Yes, all Drinkmate (or iSoda) brand CO2 tank use a FDA certified CO2 refill company in Ann Arbor, Michigan to perform the CO2 refill work.
 They strictly follow the production procedure and have a very strict tracking/recall system in place.
 So it is 100% satisfactory guaranteed for you to make sparkling drinks.

 Q11: There are some home carbonation systems which do not require CO2 cylinder, can you give me a comparison between cylinder and cylinder-less versions?